 - Here in this list, uninstall any application related to the printer.
 (Just double click on the application you want to uninstall).

 Remove printer on device manager

 - Again open device manager using devmgmt.msc

-- expend printer or print queues, right click on installed printer driver select uninstall the device.
+- expend printer or print queues, right-click on installed printer driver select uninstall the device.

 - And follow on screen instructions to remove the printer driver on your computer.

 Now Reboot your computer.
 Start the printer and connect it to the computer.
-Visit printer manufacturer website HP, Epson, Brother, canon search your printer model and download the latest available driver then install it.
+Visit printer manufacturer websites HP, Epson, Brother, canon search your printer model and download the latest available driver then install it.
 Now, try to print anything and check if you are facing the error again.

 Install the Printer driver in Compatibility mode